Prescribing Morse scalar curvatures: critical points at infinity: Non compact flow lines

 Let us conclude with a discussion of the inaccuracy in \cite{bab1}, namely, that the deformation constructed in its Appendix 2, cf. also \cite{[BCCH4]}, leaves the variational space

-by not preserving none negativity $u\geq 0$ and not preserving the normalisation $\Vert u \Vert=1$.
+by not preserving non negativity $u\geq 0$ and not preserving the normalisation $\Vert u \Vert=1$.
 While the first violation is not an issue as exposed in \cite{[BCCH4]}, the latter has to be addressed.
-Let us discuss some possibilities. \begin{enumerate}[label=(\roman*)] \item \textit{Naive renormalisation} The most simple approach would be to let flow and renormalise afterwards, which however might lead to a lack of well definedness as a flow on $X$, cf. Figure \ref{Fig_Inconsistency_Picture}
+Let us discuss some possibilities. \begin{enumerate}[label=(\roman*)] \item \textit{Naive renormalisation} The most simple approach would be to let flow and renormalise afterwards, which however might lead to a lack of well definedness as a flow on $X=\{ \Vert \cdot \Vert =1 \} $ .

 \item \textit{Brute force normalisation} The construction in \cite{bab1} is an adaptation at \textit{infinity}, i.e. flow lines of type

 Leaving the $v$-part aside, the constructed vectorfield prescribes a movement in $a_{i}$ and $\lambda_{i}$ keeping the scaling parameters $\alpha_{i}$ invariant.
 Hence one might adjust the $\alpha_{i}$ dynamically, e.g. along